unl-ml-art/generative-audio-ClassyChaseex/README.md

 ## Abstract

 In my project I would want to have an AI assist me in remixing a song.
 The AI could either generate new texts for lyrics on an existing song or a background beat for existing lyrics.
 Getting the track to line up and work together with the lyrics would be difficult and wouldn't happen on the first try.
 What I would do is cherry pick the best tracks or lyrics that I feel work best together and then edit them to sound somewhat believeable.
-Any awkward sounding beats or weird drop offs could be manually fixed by me and then I could pick out lyrics from an existing band like AC/DC and make a somewhat remix out of their existing song with generated backing tracks.
+Any awkward sounding beats or weird drop offs could be manually fixed by me and then I could pick out lyrics from an existing band like AC/DC or Nirvana and make a somewhat remix out of their existing song with generated backing tracks.

 ## Model/Data